dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 - Bare bones, without plugins out of the box (no prop detection, no code samples, no styling)
 - Input and output formats not practical for long descriptions
-- Stories are written in string litterals, so there is no syntax highlighting.
+- Stories are string litterals, so there is no syntax highlighting.
-- Only one story can be displayed in a page
+- Only one "story" per page
 - Need to create a separate `webpack.config.js` file

 #### Useful Links